 The broad main thoroughfare of Ginza Dōri (銀座通り), initially mainly for foot traffic, was restructured to include streetcar and automobile traffic as well.
-This was essentially a road-building pilot for the country, and it was decided that wooden blocks would be used with the interstices filled with asphalt.
-The experiment can only be called an abject failure: when it rained—as it frequently does in Japan—the blocks floated away, and when it was hot, the asphalt melted.
-While the areas for pedestrians and vehicles were clearly delineated by the willows the district came to be known for, cars and trolleys vied for right of way in a street without lanes for each marked out.
+This was essentially a road-building pilot for the country, and it was decided that Nicolson pavement would be used, consisting of wooden blocks with asphalt in the interstices, commonly used in Europe from the mid-19th century.
+Such a road was obviously cheap to construct, as well as being hard wearing, softer on the feet of both pedestrians and horses, as well as reducing the noise of wagon-wheels in city centers.
+However, this type of surface was already obsolescent for reasons the Japanese were soon to discover: when it rained—as it frequently does in Japan—the blocks floated away, and when it was hot, the asphalt melted.² While the areas for pedestrians and vehicles were clearly delineated by the willows the district came to be known for, cars and trolleys vied for right of way in a street without lanes marked out for each.
 In the end, the street caught fire, thus bookending Taishō Ginza between conflagrations.

-The new brick buildings worked as advertised at least in this regard and the blaze only the blaze seems to have only affected the street, which was replaced with a more conventional one afterwards.
-As for the willows, even though they remain strongly associated with the area—there is an annual willow celebration—a typhoon had severely damaged them even before the street fire, and they had been replaced with hardier ginkgos.
+The new brick buildings worked as advertised at least in this regard and the blaze only seems to have affected the street, which was replaced with a more conventional one afterwards.
+As for the willows, even though they remain strongly associated with the area—there is still an annual willow celebration in Ginza—a typhoon had severely damaged them even before the street fire, and they had been replaced with hardier ginkgos.

 The source of inspiration, and also the builders of the world’s first subway, the UK also provided experts to get the project underway.
 Some eclecticism was shown when it came to the cars, which were built on the boxy lines of New York’s rather than the Tube’s cylindrical model.